martward/n-puzzle/doc/style.md

 - i,j and k will be used as variables for loops.
-- one-line comments will not use capitals for any words except proper nouns. e.g: // no capitals except for names like Martijn.
+- one-line comments will not use capitals for any words except proper nouns.
+  E.g: // no capitals except for names like Martijn.